01622 910073 philip@barnardenvironmental.co.uk

 • wasps flying in and out of the same location

-• increased wasp activity during summer
+• increased wasp activity in gardens

 Where Wasps Build Nests

-• loft spaces
+• loft spaces and roof voids

 • wall cavities

-• garden sheds
+• garden sheds and outbuildings

 • trees and hedges